 To comply with the requirement for biodiversity and landscape design to be an integral part of the design, it would be helpful for design and access statements to include landscaping details for front and back garden space.
-Examples of planting to benefit biodiversity are provided in 9.2 Design and Landscape Guidance.
-A very high urban greening score will be appropriate.
+Examples of planting to benefit biodiversity are provided in the Design and Landscape Guidance note.
+A very high urban greening score is encouraged.

-To achieve high quality design, development proposals will be expected to demonstrate how they respond to the context and how the Redington Frognal design policy has been applied, including, but not limited to, the contribution made by the following:
+To achieve high quality design, development proposals will be expected to demonstrate how theyrespond to the context and how the Redington Frognal design policy has been applied.
+Consideration of the contribution made by the following would be helpful:

-- the relationship between the natural environment and built development; - the typical patterns of built form that contribute positively to local character; - the street pattern, their proportions and landscape features; - the proportions of buildings framing spaces and streets; - the local vernacular, other architecture and architectural features that contribute to local character.
+- the garden suburb character; - the relationship between the green environment and built development; - the typical patterns of built form that contribute positively to local character; - the street pattern, their proportions and landscape features; - the proportions of buildings framing spaces and streets; - the local vernacular, polite architectural influences, other architecture and architectural features that contribute to local character.